Essential Website Audit Tools: Speed, SEO, and Accessibility

 You’ve experienced it: you click on a link on your phone or laptop and…nothing happens.
 You wait 1 second, 5 seconds maybe, then you click the back button and move on.

-#1: Google Pagespeed
+#1: Google Pagespeed Insights (PSI)

 Google has a browser-based page speed ranking tool that will test any URL and rank it based on the factors that affect page load speed.
 Google ranks your page on a scale of 0 to 100 where our recommended minimum score at First Ascent is above 70.

-A great feature of this tool is how it separates the performance ranking of your website’s mobile version with the desktop one.
+A great feature of this tool is how it separates the performance ranking of your website’s mobile version from the desktop one.
 This is important since a growing number of users view websites on their mobile devices (more on that later).

 Google Pagespeed doesn’t tell you how long it took to load the page because of variables that depend on each user like their connection speed and location.
 Instead, Google Pagespeed lists reasons that affect load times since these are easy to quantify and judge.
 Plus, you’ll get tips on how to fix the issues discovered.